Barcelona vs. Real Madrid in 1982: The last overseas Clasico was in Venezuela

 But the news also led to recollections of a mostly forgotten clash in Venezuela in 1982.
 Madrid and Barca both took part in that summer's Copa Presidente de la Republica, held in the central city of Barquisimeto, and met in a third place playoff.

-The game in Miami is likely to be used as a means to prepare for the 2017-18 campaign and also to move closer to the clubs' fan bases in the U.S. market.
-There will also be extra focus around a first Clasico test for Luis Enrique's replacement as Barca manager, whoever that turns out to be.
+This year's game in Miami is likely to be used as a means to prepare for the 2017-18 campaign and also to move closer to the clubs' fan bases in the U.S. market.
+The shadow of Neymar's potential move to Paris Saint-Germain will draw extra focus on the Brazilian star, while there will also be attention around a first Clasico test for Barca manager Ernesto Valverde.

 The situation was quite different back in 1982.
 That was an end-of-season Clasico, which came as all the top international teams were getting ready for that summer's World Cup in Spain, and with new Barcelona signing Diego Maradona just arrived in Catalonia with his national side.